fieldtrip/website/workshop/mannheim2018.md

 If you get the error "can't find the command ft_defaults" you should check the present working directory.

-After installing fieldtrip to your path, you change into the data directory
+After installing FieldTrip to your path, you change into the data directory

     cd path_to_directory/data